Alan Cunningham

-General Sir Alan Gordon Cunningham, GCMG, KCB, DSO, MC (1 May 1887 – 30 January 1983) was a senior officer of the British Army noted for his victories over Italian forces in the East African Campaign during the Second World War.
+Sir Alan Gordon Cunningham, GCMG, KCB, DSO, MC (1 May 1887 – 30 January 1983), was a senior officer of the British Army noted for his victories over Italian forces in the East African Campaign during the Second World War.
+He then commanded Eighth Army in the desert campaign, but was relieved of command during the Crusader battle against Erwin Rommel.
 Later he served as the seventh and last High Commissioner of Palestine.
 He was the younger brother of Admiral of the Fleet Lord Cunningham of Hyndhope.

 Early life and military career

 Cunningham was born in Dublin, Ireland, the third son of Scottish Professor Daniel John Cunningham and his wife Elizabeth Cumming Browne.
 He was educated at Cheltenham College and the Royal Military Academy, Woolwich before taking a commission in the Royal Artillery in 1906.
-During the First World War, he served with the Royal Horse Artillery, and was awarded a Military Cross in 1915 and the Distinguished Service Order in 1918.
-For two years after the war he served as a staff officer in the Straits Settlements.
+In 1909, his father died unexpectedly and Cunningham applied to join the British Indian Army as he could no longer afford the life style of an officer in Britain.
+At the out break of the First World War, he was deployed to France with the Indian Expeditionary Force.
+However, in 1915 he was transferred back to the Royal Artillery, due to a shortage in trained officers.
+He was awarded a Military Cross in 1915 and the Distinguished Service Order in 1918, he was also awarded three Mention in dispatches during the War.
+He had served as a Howitzer Battery Commander and was the Artillery brigade major for 20th (Light) Division in June 1917.
+For two years after the war, he served as a staff officer in the Straits Settlements.
+He went on to have a number of regimental duty posts, including a tour in Egypt in 1925.
+He was promoted to Brevet Lieutenant Colonel whilst conducting the post of Chief Instructor at the Anti-Aircraft Wing at the Small Arms School in Netheravon, and was appointed Commanding Officer of 1st Medium Brigade Royal Artillery in Portsmouth in 1935.

-After graduating from the Royal Naval College, Greenwich in 1925, followed by the Imperial Defence Studies in 1937, Cunningham became the Commander, Royal Artillery of the 1st Infantry Division.
-This was followed in 1938 by promotion to major-general and appointment as commander of the 5th Anti-Aircraft Division.
+After graduating from the Royal Naval College, Greenwich in 1925, followed by the Imperial Defence College in 1937, Cunningham was appointed as the Commander, Royal Artillery of the 1st Infantry Division.
+However, he never took up this post as he was promoted in 1938 to major-general and given the task of forming and commanding the 5th Anti-Aircraft Division.
+Cunningham's headquarters was in Reading and the division covered Bristol, Portsmouth and Southampton.
+This area of operation in South-West England was aligned with the RAF 10 Group.

 Second World War

-After the beginning of the Second World War, Cunningham held a number of short appointments commanding infantry divisions in the United Kingdom (66th Infantry Division, 9th (Highland) Infantry Division, and following its renaming, the 51st (Highland) Infantry Division) before being promoted to lieutenant-general to take command of the East Africa Force in Kenya.